 ASA is the Voice of Aerospace for the States: Where Government, Industry and Education Come Together.
 ASA is a nonpartisan organization of Lt.
 Governors, Governor appointed delegates, and associate members from aerospace organizations and academia.
 ASA represents states’ interests in federal aerospace and aviation policy development.
 ASA advocates on behalf of all 50 states for research and design funding, workforce training, economic development in aerospace and aviation, excellence in science, technology, engineering and math (STEM) education, and keeping states competitive in a global marketplace.

-Our STEM education program, “The Real World Design Challenge” is one of the fastest growing STEM initiatives.
 We are now forming state chapters of ASA to bring together aviation and space interests across each state to educate state legislators on issues specific to their state and provide networking opportunities to grow jobs expand economic development.
 As leaders in our state governments, ASA members not only impact policy at the state level, but also at the federal level, by informing our congressional delegations on aerospace priorities.

 We are committed to enacting state-based initiatives to strengthen our nation’s leadership in aviation and space.
 We are committed to supporting the aerospace and aviation industries in all 50 states to strengthen the industries’ contributions to our economies.
 We are committed to inspiring a younger generation to innovate, explore and build.
 We are committed to educating young Americans to lead the world in science, technology, math and engineering.
 We are committed to linking the global community in peace and commerce via air travel.
 If you would like to join us in our efforts you can become an Associate Member of ASA by clicking the link on the right.”

-Alabama Lt.
-Governor Kay Ivey, ASA Chair
+New Mexico Lt.
+Governor John Sanchez, ASA Chair

 We are extremely grateful to the state of Hawaii for providing the administration and hosting of ASA’s website.